Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

-Deciding which business structure to operate under is often one of the first major business decisions that start-ups make.
+Deciding which business structure to operate under is often one of the first major business decisions start-ups make.
 If you decide to register a limited company (a process known as incorporation) then you might encounter the different types of company structure which are available.

 Private company limited by shares